 Black Girls Rock, Owning Our Magic & Rocking Our Truth.
 What’s the whole premise of the book to you?

-It’s just a continuation of the movement and the mission of Black Girls Rock.
-And so I wanted something that people could have as a takeaway that they could refer to at all times.
-You know with the award show we could only honor so many women at a time, whereas with the book we can share the magic, survival and achievements of Black women in this one space.
+It’s just a continuation of the movement and the mission of Black Girls Rock!, and I wanted something that people could have as a takeaway they could refer to at all times.
+With the awards show, we could only honor so many women at a time, whereas with the book we can share the magic, survival and achievements of Black women in this one space.
 I thought I was going to interview 20 women for this book and end up with almost 60 women.
 It’s kind of amazing!
-I am grateful for all the support in the book, all the women in the book are on the same mission: To make sure that our stories are told.
+I am grateful for all the support in the book; all the women in the book are on the same mission: To make sure that our stories are told.
 So that’s the premise.
 It’s just making sure that our narratives are at the forefront so that Black women and girls have someplace to reference in a more mainstream way.
 We don’t have to necessarily always have to dig deep to find who we are and our story.